MineMaarten/Signals/README.md

 		deobfCompile "signals:Signals-1.12.2:1.1.0-1:universal"
 	}

-It should be clear that the version number used in the 'compile' is an example, to see which versions you can use, go to http://maven.k-4u.nl/signals/
+It should be clear that the version number used in the 'deobfCompile' is an example, to see which versions you can use, go to http://maven.k-4u.nl/signals/

 The com.minemaarten.signals.api.* package should contain everything you need.
 If you are missing something, feel free to open an issue requesting an API hook.